Table of Contents

 The intention of the query filter language is to allow a more powerful and flexible way to filter tests than the existing simple filters (which allow filtering based on namespace, fully qualified class names, fully qualified method names, and traits).

-Note: In order to better reason about how filtering works, you may use either query filters or simple filters, but you may not use both at the same time.
+In order to better reason about how filtering works, you may use either query filters or simple filters, but you may not use both at the same time._

-Query filter language
+Query language components

 Below is a list of components of the query language.

-Note: All string comparisons are done case insensitively.
+All string comparisons are done case insensitively.
 That means /foo and /FOO are the same query.

 Query is segmented